dagbdagb/juniper-ztp/README.md

 * make sure ztp.slax, config files referenced in dhcpd.conf and OS images referenced in ztp.slax all are aavailable via http
 * connect switch management port to your ZTP vlan
 * connect power to switch

+Troubleshooting:

+* run dhcpd in the foreground with flag -d.
+Like this:
+    /usr/sbin/dhcpd -4 -cf /etc/dhcp/dhcpd.conf -d
+* the slax script provides some output in /var/log/op*
+* the slax script can be run manually:
+    # run op url http:/server/path/to/scriptname
+* connect to the switch console
+* watch the httpd log file
+    # tail -f /var/log/httpd/access_log